Nick Pratto Preview, Player Props: Royals vs. Yankees

 Nick Pratto At The Plate

-- Pratto has picked up a hit in 51 of 87 games this year, with multiple hits 14 times.
+- Pratto has reached base via a hit in 52 games this season (of 88 played), and had multiple hits in 14 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.